paulgb/d3class/3-svg.md

         .attr('fill', 'none')
         .attr('d', 'M100 50 L150 100 L100 100 L50 50 Z');

-The paths consist of a mini-language in their own right, which you can read more about in the [Mozilla SVG documentation](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).
+The paths are specified by a list of drawing instructions, which you can read more about in the [Mozilla SVG documentation](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).